 The following are general standards that shall apply to all properties in the Township.

-SECTION 901 – ARCHITECTURAL PROJECTIONS

-Open structures such as porches, decks, canopies, balconies, platforms, carports and covered patios, and similar architectural projects shall be considered parts of the building to which attached and shall not project into the required setbacks for front, side or rear yard.

 SECTION 904 – CEMETERIES & CREMATORIES

 The following standards shall apply to the development and construction of cemeteries and crematories:

 ACCESS – The site proposed for a Cemetery shall not interfere with the development of a system of collector and larger streets in the vicinity of such site.
 In addition, such site shall have direct access to a road which the Township Board of Zoning Appeals determines is adequate to serve the size of facility proposed.